stones/iocage-plugins/headphones/README.md

 ## Overview

-This will use the official setup script to install _nzbget_ and add 2 mount points:
+This will use the official setup script to install _headphones_ and add 3 mount points:

 - config
 - library